 My top camera finds of 2016

 It is customary at the end of the year to look forward to what you hope will happen in the coming year and look back on what happened in the last year.
-This year has been turbulent for many reasons, but from the point of view of collecting vintage cameras, in many ways normality reigned.
+This year has been turbulent for many reasons, but from the point of view of collecting vintage cameras, in order to restore normality I’ve written about me top camera finds of 2016.

 The year started with me feeling as though I’d found an old friend when I picked up this Olympus OM-20 with it’s prime lens on eBay for a few pounds.